-LinkedIn has a global reach, with over 350 million members.
+LinkedIn has a global reach, with more than 450 million members.
 It straddles nearly all industries and sectors.
-Because it emphasises trust and collects a lot of professional and personal details, LinkedIn is widely used as a recruitment tool
+Because it emphasises trust and collects a lot of professional and personal details, LinkedIn is widely used as a recruitment tool.

 Why should your business use LinkedIn?